kubeshop/testkube/docs/executor-custom.md

     - example/test
 ```

-Save it somewhere e.g. `example-executor.yaml` and apply into Kubernetes cluster:
+5. Save the file to a file name, e.g., example-executor.yaml, and apply it into the Kubernetes cluster:

 ```sh
 kubectl apply -f example-executor.yaml
 ```

-When everything in place we can now start adding our Testkube tests
+When everything is in place, we can add our Testkube tests:
-(We'll need testkube for this so head to [installation instructions](/testkube/installing/))
+(Testkube must be installed to add tests.
+Review the Testkube [installation instructions](/testkube/installing/)).

 ```
 echo "https://httpstat.us/200" | kubectl testkube tests create --name example-test --type example/test
 ```

-As we can see we need to pass test name and test type (`example/test` which we defined in our executor CRD).
+As we can see, we need to pass the test name and test type (`example/test` which we defined in our executor CRD).

 Now it's finally time to run our test!